nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 Sometimes the computer in which the python code has to run
 * may not have python installed in it
 * may not have  internet to install python
-* may not have additional e
+* may not have additional package dependencies
+* may have conflicting versions of python libraries

+All the above issues in python code deployment can be solved by distributing all our python code

 ### Online Interpreter